ENCODE-DCC/kentUtils/README.md

    cd kentUtils
    make

-The resulting binaries are placed in ./kentUtils/bin/
+The resulting binaries are placed in the directory: ./bin/

    Note: there are no required shell environment settings as discussed
          in the genome browser build instructions.
 In fact, this build